 OxyBright™ Oxy-Fuel Combustion

-In the oxy-fuel process, boiler combustion air is replaced with nearly pure oxygen from an air separation unit (ASU).
+In B&W’s OxyBright process, boiler combustion air is replaced with nearly pure oxygen.
 Nitrogen that would normally be conveyed with the air through conventional air-fuel firing is excluded.
 Instead, a portion of the CO2-rich flue gas is recirculated to a conventional pulverizer/burner/fluidized bed system, substituting CO2 for the nitrogen in the furnace.
 Oxy-combustion creates a flue gas that is primarily CO2, rather than nitrogen, and includes typical products of combustion.
-The non-recirculated flue gas leaving the boiler is cleaned using conventional particulate and sulfur removal systems and sent to the compression purification unit (CPU) where a high-purity CO2 stream is produced suitable for transportation or other uses.
+The non-recirculated flue gas leaving the boiler is cleaned using conventional particulate and sulfur removal systems and sent to the compression purification unit (CPU), where a high-purity CO2 stream is produced suitable for capture and transportation or other uses.